GonePerf/GonePerf/README.md

 ### Hi, I am Konrad Gumienny.
 Check Out my Profile! 👋
-I am in the third year of IT studies.
+I am currently writing my diploma thesis at the end of my studies.
+I am also looking for a university where I could start my master's studies.
+Thanks to Neti, I gain experience in commercial projects.
 Every day I develop my programming skills because it is my passion.
 I have a lot of knowledge in the field of relational databases, object-oriented programming and design patterns.

-I have been creating web applications in Angular for over half a year.
-I've already mastered most of the framework's capabilities, and creating a simple CRUD application only takes a few hours.
-As for the backend, I used Firebase and Laravel.
+I have been creating web applications in Angular & PHP Vue & Firebase for over a year.  and creating a simple CRUD application only takes a few hours.

 My skills are confirmed by the obtained certificates, projects on my GitHub and the scholarship that I obtained for good academic results.